 This attraction is located in the Magic Kingdom’s Fantasyland.

-Shopping: Near Mad Tea Party, guests can purchase Winnie the Pooh merchandise at “Hundred Acre Goods.”
+Shopping: Guests can purchase Winnie the Pooh merchandise at “Hundred Acre Goods.”

 Dining/Refreshment: Close by in adjacent Tomorrowland, guests can enjoy a counter service lunch or dinner at Cosmic Ray’s Starlight Café.
 Cosmic Ray’s offers an expansive menu, which includes burgers, hot dogs, and chicken and rib combo meals.
 For parties preferring to eat a full service meal in Fantasyland, be sure to make an ADR up to 180 days in advance for any meal at Be Our Guest Restaurant or Cinderella’s Royal Table.
 Even though Be Our Guest Restaurant is a counter service restaurant at lunch and utilizes a hybrid service style at breakfast, ADRs are strongly recommended.